thanasis457/Playful/README.md

 ### Buidling a distributable

-If you want to make your own distributable version of the app (.app), first follow the [instructions](https://docs.flutter.dev/platform-integration/macos/c-interop) on bundling dynamic libraries for Flutter apps.
+If you want to make your own distributable version of the app (.app), run `./build.sh`.
+If you encounter issues with the app not finding the shared libraries first follow the [instructions](https://docs.flutter.dev/platform-integration/macos/c-interop) on bundling dynamic libraries for Flutter apps.
 You should use the generated libraries found at `lib/swift`.

-Next, run `flutter build macos --release`.
 The path to the compiled app will be shown at the end of the compilation.

 ### Testing